 On 22 July, the Australian Financial Review cited Woodside CEO Peter Coleman calling for a 'fresh start' on the Sunrise LNG negotiations.
 A few days later, Timor-Leste government news agency Tatoli reported that Timor-Leste was preparing to bring the Sunrise gas pipeline to its south coast.
 On 27 July, Timor-Leste's Parliament approved the new Government's program, including sections on maritime boundaries and petroleum development.

-In August, the Australian Parliamentary Joint Standing Committee on Treaties issued a report based on its inquiry into the boundary treaty, recommending that "binding treaty action be taken" -- that is, that Australia ratify the treaty.
+In August, the Australian Parliamentary Joint Standing Committee on Treaties issued the report from its inquiry into the boundary treaty, recommending that "binding treaty action be taken" -- that is, that Australia should ratify the treaty.
 AAP reported that the report 'fixed' the long-running border dispute.